Making a difference!

 The incumbent in this position is responsible for maintaining law and order in and around the courtroom, ensuring the protection and safety of persons in and around the courtroom, and expediting courtroom proceedings by preparing the courtroom, ensuring the prisoner's prompt appearance in court, and following directives from the judge.
-The duties and tasks listed below are not intended to be all-inclusive.
+The duties and tasks listed above are not intended to be all-inclusive.
 Those assigned to specialized units may have additional responsibilities and/or qualifications; refer to written directives for details.
 The employer reserves the right to assign additional duties and responsibilities for this position as necessary.

 A two year commitment

 After completing two years of service as a CSD, if the employee decides to pursue a position as a Deputy Sheriff, he/she will be required to apply as a new hire and go through the entire hiring process.
 The position as a CSD does not guarantee that the request for a career change will be approved.